Electrolysis Experiment: Decomposition of Water

 Explanation

 Electrolysis is the decomposition of a compound by an electric current.
 In this experiment, the compound being decomposed is water (H2O).
-The electric current causes the water molecules to split into hydrogen (H2) and oxygen (O2).
-The hydrogen atoms migrate to the negative electrode (cathode), and the oxygen atoms migrate to the positive electrode (anode).
+The electric current causes the water molecules to split into hydrogen (H2) and oxygen (O2) ions.
+The electrolyte is crucial because pure water is a poor conductor of electricity.
+The electrolyte provides ions to carry the current, facilitating the electrolysis process.
+The hydrogen ions (H+) migrate to the negative electrode (cathode), where they gain electrons and are reduced to hydrogen gas (2H+ + 2e- → H2).
+The hydroxide ions (OH-) migrate to the positive electrode (anode), where they lose electrons and are oxidized to form oxygen gas and water (4OH- → O2 + 2H2O + 4e-).

-- Use distilled water to prevent impurities from interfering with the electrolysis process.
+- Use distilled water to minimize the interference of impurities.

-- Use carbon rods or graphite electrodes because they are inert and do not react with the water or the gases produced.
+- Use carbon rods or graphite electrodes because they are inert and will not react with the water or the gases produced.